 In 2015, Dr. Larson earned the designation Fellow of the American Society of Nephrology (FASN) which honors nephrologists who have distinguished themselves through excellence in clinical practice, community outreach, research and professional achievement.

-His clinical interests include Hypertension, Nephrolithiasis, Chronic Kidney Disease, Dialysis Home Modalities, and Electrolyte Disturbances.
+His clinical interests include Hypertension, Kidney Stone Prevention, Home Dialysis, Plasmapheresis, and Electrolyte Disturbances.